Detective Pikachu (film): Marketing

 In early November 2018, with the film in the post-production phase, a screen test was held for an incomplete version of the film, which drew positive reactions from the test audience.

 The film's first official trailer was released on November 12, 2018.
 Warner Bros. revealed versions of the trailer in English along with dubbed versions in Spanish, French, Italian and German.
 It soon became the top trending video on YouTube, and a top trending topic on Twitter, while inspiring numerous internet memes and reaction videos.
 Within 24 hours, the high-concept trailer amassed more than 100 million views across multiple online and social media platforms.
 On YouTube, the English-language trailer garnered over 1 million likes within two days, and 1.22 million likes within five days.
 On Twitter, it set a new record of over 400,000 mentions on the day of the trailer reveal.
 The film was supported by a $100 million marketing budget.

 On November 30, 2018, Letterman, Smith, and Newton appeared on stage during the Tokyo Comic-Con event.

 On May 7, 2019, a Warner Bros.
 YouTube channel named "Inspector Pikachu" uploaded a video purporting to be a bootleg recording of the film.
 Spanning nearly 1.75 hours in length, the opening minute shows the production logo sequences followed by a scene from the film featuring Tim Goodman, before spending the remainder of its runtime depicting Pikachu performing aerobics to an upbeat, 1980s-inspired synthwave tune.
 Reynolds aided in the prank, posting on Twitter as if he was alerting Warner Bros. and the film's official accounts about the alleged bootleg.
 The video, which Paul Tassi of Forbes described as "brilliant", received 4.2 million views in less than a day.

 Merchandise and other tie-ins

 On March 15, 2019, it was revealed that Legendary will release a graphic novel based on the film.

 Niantic Labs promoted the film through the Pokémon Go app, by featuring, among other things, select Pokémon from the movie appear in the game, including a limited edition "detective" version of Pikachu.
-The Pokémon Company released a series of trading cards featuring images from the film, including a limited edition Detective Pikachu card only available the first weekend of the film's release.
+The Pokémon Company released a series of trading cards featuring images from the film, including a limited edition Detective Pikachu character card only available the first weekend of the film's release.
 Along with TCG booster pack sets, they produced a limited edition Detective Pikachu Cafe Figure Collection bundle.
-A set of 6 Detective Pikachu toys were also sold at Burger King.
+A set of six Detective Pikachu toys were also sold at Burger King.
 Wicked Cool Toys, the current toy partner for the franchise, released figures and plush toys for retail as well.